osartun/Backbone.Undo.js/README.md

 	You don't have to manually call methods to `store()` or `restore()` certain states.
 To detect an undoable action, Backbone.Undo.js listens to the events Backbone triggeres automatically.
 You don't have to do anything.

-* 	**Magic Condensation**
+* 	**Magic Fusion**

 	In a more complex web application the click of a button might trigger several changes which dispatch several events which in Backbone.Undo.js are turned into several undoable actions.
 If the user wants to undo what he caused with his click he wants to undo all of those actions.
-Backbone.Undo.js has an internal feature called *Magic Condensation* that detects actions that were created in one flow and undoes or redoes all of them.
+Backbone.Undo.js has an internal feature called *Magic Fusion* that detects actions that were created in one flow and undoes or redoes all of them.

 #### Who should use Backbone.Undo.js